cbdb-project/processing-prompts-by-batch/README.md

 ## NOTICE

-Currently, we are using the free Google Gemini Pro 1.5 API.
+Currently, we are using the Deepseek API.

-**Current Google API request limitation**

-- 2 RPM (requests per minute)
-- 32,000 TPM (tokens per minute)
-- 50 RPD (requests per day)

 ## Branch